GZPERRA/MC-Enchanter/README.md

-# Minecraft-Enchantments-Master
+# MC-Enchanter

 ## Description
-**Minecraft-Enchantments-Master** is a simple python program that simulates the enchantment mechanics of the anvil in the popular game: [Minecraft](https://fr.wikipedia.org/wiki/Minecraft).
+**MC-Enchanter** is a simple python program that simulates the enchantment mechanics of the anvil in the popular game: [Minecraft](https://fr.wikipedia.org/wiki/Minecraft).
 It's based on the Official Minecraft Wiki page: [*Anvil/Mechanics*](https://minecraft.gamepedia.com/Anvil/Mechanics).

 ## Motivation